rduplain/memo/startups-for-people-with-problems.md

 (See #1: _Make sure it is a business_.)
 A company's value can be a multiple of its revenue, or not tied on revenue at all, based on how readily the company could reinvest its profits, enter new markets, or be acquired.
-Acquisition would mean selling majority or full ownership of the company to another company, or merging with one.
+Acquisition would mean selling majority or full ownership of the company to another company (in exchange for cash, stock in the acquiring company, or both), or merging with one.

 The very first episode of _HBO's Silicon Valley_ has an incredible moment right up front in which the founder is considering whether to sell the company or